 You think that's boring?
 So look around the stores and bakeries and you'll find some very exciting things out there.
 Here are some of them:

-white sliced, fortified white, high fibre, brown, wholemeal, wheatmeal, rye, fruit, cheese and chives, pumpkin, pitta, Lebanese, brioche, mountain bread and heaps of others - so there is a big choice for you, and a chance to liven up your sandwich straight away.
+white sliced, fortified white, high fibre, brown, wholemeal, wheatmeal, rye, fruit, cheese and chives, pumpkin, pitta, Lebanese, brioche, mountain bread and heaps of others including gluten free - so there is a big choice for you, and a chance to liven up your sandwich straight away.

 Remember how to avoid soggy sandwiches?
 Good because you wouldn't want to spoil these.
 Spreading a little butter or margarine on the bread will help keep the sandwich from getting soggy if you have a runny filling to put into it, but most sandwiches do not need a lot of butter or margarine.

 If you are going to have fillings which are normally kept in the fridge, such as cooked meat, you need to be able to keep your sandwich cold.
-An icebrick or frozen drink can help with this.
+An icebrick or frozen drink in your lunch box can help with this.
 Even in winter you need to be able to do this - you probably have heating in your classroom.